Arafat675/Poject1Elk/README.md

 These Beats allow us to collect the following information from each machine:
 Filebbeats- collects system logs witch can tracked and monitored.
+Metricbeats- Collects system data like cpu usage and other metrics
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 -Copy the filebeat and metricbeat config files to /etc/ansible//.
-- Update the _____ file to include...
+- Update thethe config files to your Elk server's private IP adress, for the filebeat lines 1106 and 1806 for metric beat lines 62 and 96
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+- Run the playbook, and navigate to http://[ELK-server-public-IP]:5601/app/kibana to check that the installation worked as expected. filebeat-playbook.yml is the playbook, copy it to /etc/ansible/ To run the playbook on a specifiv machine you can update /etc/ansible/hosts file You can go to this URL http://[ELK-server-public-IP:5601]/app/kibana to confrim if your elk server is running
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._